A freelance writer with over fifteen years of experience, Meagan loves learning about new things and sharing that information with others.

 How Do I Grab Nightcrawlers Quickly?

-What's the Best Way to Get the Nightcrawlers out of the Ground?
+What's the Best Way to Get Them Out of the Ground?

 Once you have hold of the worm, pull it horizontally out of its hole.
 If you try to pull it straight up, you may break the worm.
 Worms don’t usually come straight out of the ground and typically come out at an angle.
 That’s the angle you’ll want to follow when pulling it out of the ground.